harborhoffer/Super-Theme-Switcher/README.md

     $('#switcher').themeswitcher();

 ### Options
-The super theme switcher inherits all the settings of the original [theme switcher](http://jqueryui.com/docs/Theming/ThemeSwitcher)

-Additional settings are:

  * **imgPath**: String, path to image directory where theme icons are located
  * **rounded**: Boolean, rounded corners on themeswitcher link and dropdown